Feeling overwhelmed by the drastic and widespread amount of change worldwide? You’re not alone.

 Emerging technologies have been influencing and revolutionising our ways of working for a long time now.
 But what the pandemic has done is shown us that change can be implemented at an accelerated rate when needed.

 Having gone through this as a global community, there are many that believe that embracing this new pace of change and embracing new technologies will be what sets businesses apart from their competitors, and what determines their potential for long-term success.
-As such, embracing change when it comes to technology will be detrimental to survival post crisis.
+As such, embracing change when it comes to technology is crucial for long-term success and adaptability.

 But fear not!

 Despite its rather unsettling name, digital disruption presents us with a positive opportunity to do things in different and potentially more efficient ways.
 It also reminds us of the urgent need to upskill in new technologies in the digital age.
-This is even more relevant as we enter the post pandemic era.
+This is even more relevant today than ever before.

 What Is Digital Disruption?